 Some businesses turn to outsourcing for automation, rather than automating internally.
 While initially this might be easier or cheaper, implementing a solution internally has more long-term, sustainable benefits.
 When you automate your own processes, most of the expense is up front, but your automation will continue to scale cost-effectively alongside your business.
 Plus, you know your own workflows.
 RPA is intuitive even for non-programmers, and implementing it internally allows you to configure and tweak robots as needed—without relying on a third-party.

-The Cost of Getting Started
+The Cost of Getting Started with RPA

 - IT infrastructure